Tornado outbreak of December 10–11, 2021: Bowling Green, Kentucky

 After crossing the interstate, the rapidly-intensifying tornado struck the Creekwood subdivision, where devastating damage occurred as numerous homes were completely destroyed.
 Some of the worst damage in the subdivision occurred along Moss Creek Avenue, where dozens of homes were leveled or swept from their foundations.
-Damage surveyors noted that these homes were built on poorly-constructed cinder block foundations, and damage in this area was rated high-end EF3.
-Dozens of cars were flipped, severely damaged, and thrown into homes, and wooden 2x4s were impaled into the ground and through vehicles.
-Many other homes along this segment of the path sustained major structural damage, sustaining loss of roofs and exterior walls, while large trees were snapped, twisted and denuded.
-Numerous fatalities occurred in the Creekwood subdivision, including an entire family of 7 that was killed in the destruction of their home.
-Just east of this area, the tornado crossed Spring Creek Avenue and weakened to high-end EF2 strength as it moved through another residential area.
-Many homes had their roofs torn off in this area, and some sustained collapse of exterior walls and were pushed off of their foundations.
-A two-story apartment building on Hillridge Court had its roof and many top floor exterior walls torn off, and numerous trees and power poles were snapped.
-Some townhouses were severely damaged near the Veterans Memorial Parkway, one of which was shifted off its foundation as well.
-High-end EF2 damage continued as it widened and crossed Russellville Road, damaging or destroying numerous businesses on both sides of the road.
-A plumbing supply company was destroyed, with the garage portion of the business blown in and collapsed.
-Some semi-trucks were flipped and severely damaged nearby, and a metal billboard was twisted and destroyed.
+Damage surveyors noted that these homes were built on poorly constructed cinder block foundations, and damage in this area was rated high-end EF3.
 A car rental business, a Marathon gas station, and some other buildings were also destroyed, while a Sonic Drive-In, Royal Motor Cars, two auto parts stores, a Shell gas station, and a Mexican restaurant were badly damaged.
 Trees and power poles were snapped, a dumpster was thrown 250 yd, and metal light poles were bent to the ground.
 Multiple homes in the nearby Springhill and Crestmoor subdivisions had roofs and attached garages ripped off, and large trees were uprooted.